 The phrase is sometimes mistranslated as “New World Order” by people who believe in a conspiracy behind the design; however, it does directly translate to “New Order of the Ages”, says Wikipedia.

 Hardly anybody will believe in a time without a place on this planet, therefore the translation ‘a new order of (the) ages’ can cause doubt.
 Does the Seal say it, however?
 Telling the time by the people would have been an endeavor too haphazard even to the human as irrational as an ancient Roman. :)

 I do not believe the Seal would have a misspelling.
 I abandon the Eclogue hypothesis and find the Latin form seclum for earlier than saeclum and seculum.
 These forms were also used in ancient Rome and not only in the Middle Ages, as Wikipedia claims.
 The lexical item ordo seclorum could refer to people, a kind, and a generation.
 Let us compare Cicero and the Second Philippic:

 Accuse the senate; accuse the equestrian body, which at that time was united with the senate; accuse every order or society, and all the citizens; (…) at all events you would never have continued in this order, or rather in this city; (…) when I have been pronounced by this order to be the savior of my country; (…) when you, one single young man, forbade the whole order to pass decrees concerning the safety of the republic (…)

 Latin experts have been our human contemporaries.
 The persons could not have just memorized dead text.
 They have developed the capability to use Latin generatively.
 I believe Charles Thomson formed the motto himself.
-This would explain why his report does not provide a bibliographical reference to Virgil and it gives a rendition of the meaning and not its direct translation ― Attat (!)
+This would explain why his report does not provide any bibliographical reference and it gives a rendition of the meaning and not its direct translation ― Attat (!) :)

 … the words under it signify the beginning of the new American Æra (Charles Thomson).